-The Client and Service classes can be implemented in any programming language (and also in previous versions of Python).
+The Client and Service classes can be implemented in any programming language (and also in unsupported Python versions).
 See the JSON Formats section for how the Network Manager exchanges information between a Client and a Service.

 1.1.2 Dependencies